MKastek/GCP-ACE-exam/exam-notes.md

 ### IAM users and roles assigned within a GCP
 The IAM section in the Google Cloud Console provides a comprehensive view of all IAM members (users, service accounts, groups, etc.) and their assigned roles within the selected project.
 It allows you to verify who has access to what resources within your project and with which permissions.

-### Node Auto-Upgrades in GKE
-This feature ensures that the nodes in your cluster are always up-to-date with the latest stable and supported version of Kubernetes.
-Google handles the upgrade process in a manner that aims to minimize downtime by carefully managing the upgrade of nodes.
-It is a key feature to maintain the reliability, security, and operational health of your applications.

-### Kubernetes Logs
-Kubernetes Engine collects application logs by default when the log data is written to:
-- `STDOUT`
-- `STDERR`

 ### Enable Cloud Operations
 Create clusters with parameter:
 `--logging`
 `--monitoring`

-### DaemonSet
-A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
-As nodes are added to the cluster, Pods are added to them.
-As nodes are removed from the cluster, those Pods are garbage collected.

 ### Cloud Spanner
 - Cloud Spanner is a fully managed, scalable, relational database service with global distribution and horizontal scaling capabilities.
 - It's designed to handle large volumes of transactions and to scale horizontally across regions without significant downtime.